VirgilSecurity/demo-backend-nodejs/README.md

 This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [Javascript SDK](https://github.com/VirgilSecurity/virgil-sdk-javascript)

+> Do not use this authentication in production.
+Calls to /virgil-jwt endpoint must be allowed for authenticated users.
+Use your application authorization strategy.

 ## Prerequisites
 - [NodeJS from 6 to 11](https://nodejs.org/uk/)